home-assistant/home-assistant.io/source/_integrations/devolo_home_network.markdown

 ### Restart PLC device on loss of pairing

-PLC networks are sometime flaky.
-In order to restore a network's state it's sometimes a good idea to reboot the PLC device attached to the router, if the number of PLC devices is lower as expected.
+PLC networks are sometimes flaky.
+To restore a network's state it's sometimes a good idea to reboot the PLC device attached to the router, if the number of PLC devices is lower as expected.
 If you apply this automation, keep in mind, that devices might be expectedly on standby.
-In this example, the expected number of devices is 3 and the device connected to the router is called Alexandra.
+In this example, the expected number of devices is 3.

 {% raw %}